7 Powerful Questions To Ask a Financial Advisor in First Meeting

 Prior to leading Covenant Wealth Advisors, I spent over eleven years consulting financial advisors on investment strategy and practice management.

 I've met thousands of financial advisors across the country.
 Some were great.
 But many were not.
 Many of these advisors were trained to be great sales people but lacked the skillset necessary to help their clients across many different financial situations.

-On the flip side, I've also met some incredible advisors who I wouldn't hesitate to send my parents to (if they didn't work with me in the first place).
+On the flip side, I've also met some incredible advisors who I would trust with my own parents, friends, and family.

 Today, I'd like to share a bit of wisdom to help you find the right financial advisor for you and your family.

 Want a comprehensive list of questions to ask a financial advisor?
 Download our comprehensive list of questions here.